 Monitoring of the nine RI/FS and ROD-installed bedrock wells continued.
 Monitoring-well locations are shown on figure 2-23.
-Water levels rose in wells A, B, C, D-1, D-2, G, and J at rates similar to those in the East Camp Mine system.
-Water level in well E increased slightly, while decreasing in well F. Table 2.2.1.1 contains yearly water-level changes and figure 2-32 shows these changes graphically.
+Water levels rose in wells A, B, C, D-1, D-2, G, and J at rates similar to those in the East Camp Mine system; while water levels in wells E and F increased at lesser rates.
+Table 2.2.1.1 contains yearly water-level changes and figure 2-32 shows these changes graphically.